mgonto/meaner-seed/README.md

 Running `grunt` or `grunt watch` will start the application and watch for changes in either Frontend or Backend code.
 If there's a change, Livereload will reload the entire website.
 It runs `node` using `nodemon`

 `grunt watch` also takes care of processing frontend code so that it's available to use.
 It'll create CSS files from Less files, add the `script` and `link` tags to your HTML so that all of your frontned code is linked from the HTML, it'll convert all of your HTML templates to JS using `html2js` so that it doesn't have to do a request to get the templates and much more.
-You can view all tasks in the `Gruntfile.js`
+You can view all tasks in the `Gruntfile.js`.

+You can use `grunt test` to run all of your backend (mocha + supertest) tests and frontned (karma) tests :).
+Backend tests are located in `tests/` and frontned test are inside frontend folder with `spec.js` extension.

 ## Production

 For production, you'll need to run `grunt compile`.
 Besides doing all the things as `grunt watch`, it'll also minify and concatenate all JS, CSS and less files and change the `script` and `link` tags in your HTML to just this one dependency.
 This will make your code ready to be deployed.

 If you're deploying this to Heroku, I've already configured the [correct buildpack](https://github.com/aquicore/heroku-buildpack-nodejs-grunt) which will take care of all of this once you push.

+## Grunt commands

+Summing up, the grunt commands are:

+* `grunt` or `grunt watch`: Starts NodeJS in Dev mode and creates assets folder from FrontEnd for development (less to css, html2js, etc.).
+It also has livereload for EVERYTHING.
+* `grunt test`: Tests backend and frontend code
+* `grunt compile`: Prepares your code for production.
+Does minification, concatenation and changes all scripts and link tags to compiled assets.
+* `grunt heroku`: Prepares your env for heroku.

 # Adding your code